elte-nlp/elte-nlp-course/lecture_source/nlp_19-augmented_llms.md

 Augmented language models use external information sources to enhance their capabilities.
 One significant group of these sources are vectorized document databases.
 Embedding models are utilized to retrieve related information via approximate NN search algorithms.
 Other tools include web API-s, or even code interpreters.
 Models applying a self-monologue process are capable of fulfilling goals by planning and executing successive actions.

+MCP (Model Context Protocol) standardizes the way LLMs interact with external tools.
+Multiple tools and functionalities can be feed to LLM using multiple MCP servers.

 ## Summary II.

 During retrieval augmented generation the retrieved documents are concatenated or summarized, then fed to the model to generate answers in a second LLM step.

 Fine-tuning models to use retrieved information or external tools is possible and increases performance.

+Agentic systems consist of multiple LLM-based agents, which can communicate and collaborate to reach goals.
+These systems can be optimized by training or automatic architecture search.

 # References {.allowframebreaks}